syncfusion-content/mobilejavascript-docs/MobileJS/Introduction/Generating-a-Customized-Script-file.md

 ![](Generating-a-Customized-Script-file_images/Generating-a-Customized-Script-file_img5.png)

-* Click on the Proceed icon to request for the Custom script and css file generation for the required controls.
+* Click on the Proceed icon to request for the Custom script and CSS file generation for the required controls.

 ![](Generating-a-Customized-Script-file_images/Generating-a-Customized-Script-file_img6.png)

 ### Editing & Deleting the Saved Settings